kyleboas/tacticsjournal.com/subscribed.md

 layout: page
 ---

-You have successfully subscribed.
 Check your email inbox to confirm your subscription.

 If you need any help please [contact me](https://tacticsjournal.com/contact).
 Thank you!